minqiaowang/oracle-sharded-database/setup-nonshard-app/setup-nonshard-app.md

 ## **Step 4:** Export the Demo Data and Copy DMP File

-In this step, you will export the demo application data.
+In this step, you will export the demo application data and copy the dmp file to the catalog and each of the shard hosts.
 You will import the data to the shard database in the next lab.

 1. Connect to the shard3 host, switch to the oracle user.

    ```
-   $ ssh -i labkey opc@152.67.196.227
+   $ ssh -i labkey opc@xxx.xxx.xxx.xxx
    Last login: Mon Nov 30 11:24:36 2020 from 59.66.120.23
    -bash: warning: setlocale: LC_CTYPE: cannot change locale (UTF-8): No such file or directory